arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{bmatrix}.
 $$

+$P$ copies the $z$ cooridinate into the $w$ coordinate, and after homogenous division lines are projected onto the $z = F$ plane of $\mathbb{A}^3$.

-$P$ renders the entire 3D scene in perspective on the image plane even though we humans and by consequence cameras can not see the whole scene.
+$P$ renders the entire scene in perspective on the image plane even though we humans, and by relation cameras, can not perceive the whole scene.
 This limitation or *field of view* is modeled by a bounding region in front of the camera.
-Points and triangles outside the bounding region are not rendered.
-In the literature on image projection there are two types of view volumes presented:
+Points and triangles outside the bounding region are filtered out before projection to the screen.

-* The *view frustum*, pictured below in Figure #1; and it pairs with perspective projection.
+Filtering points and triangles outside the bounding region potentially eliminates a lot of extra work and unwanted artifacts.
+For instance, without a near plane the rendered output might exhibit [z-fighting][2].
+Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].

+Presentations of image projection in books and course notes/videos focus two types of view volumes: the *view frustum* and the *orthographic view volume*.

+#### View Frustum

+The view frustum is a pyramidal solid primarly defined by the dimensions of its near face at $z = -n$ and the location of the far face at $z = -f$.
+The sides are defined by projective lines through the edges of the near face.
+The view frustum is depicted below in Figure #1.

 <figure>
 <div align="center">